Advertisement

 The takeaway

-Over the years I have often purchased products on impulse.
+Over the years, I’ve often purchased products on impulse.
 I bought any product recommended to me or marketed toward those with psoriasis without questioning its suitability.

-Listen to your body, and pay attention to what it’s telling you.
+You live, and you learn.
+Listen to your body and pay attention to what it’s telling you.
 Take note of its likes and dislikes and what it reacts well to.

 Ask yourself, “What symptom do I want to treat, and what result am I hoping to see from using this product?”